rchain/architecture-docs/contracts/contract-design.rst

 Preamble: Basic Rho-calculus Constructs
 --------------------------------------------------------------------------

-The rho-calculus constructs *processes* and *channels* where processes may only interact by passing messages over channels.
+The rho-calculus constructs *processes* and *channels*.
+Processes may only interact by passing messages over channels.

 A process can be thought of as **an abstraction of an independent thread of control.**